Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Abstract

 \section{Abstract}

-Active traffic management incorporating autonomous vehicles (AVs) promises a future with diminished congestion and enhanced traffic flow.
-However, developing algorithms for real-world application requires addressing the challenges posed by continuous traffic flow and partial observability.
-To bridge this gap and advance the field of active traffic management towards greater decentralization, we introduce a novel asymmetric actor-critic model aimed at learning decentralized cooperative driving policies for autonomous vehicles using single-agent reinforcement learning.
-Our approach employs attention neural networks with masking to handle the dynamic nature of real-world traffic flow and partial observability.
-Through extensive evaluations against baseline controllers across various traffic scenarios, our model shows great potential for improving traffic flow at diverse bottleneck locations within the road system.
-Additionally, we explore the challenge associated with the conservative driving behaviors of autonomous vehicles that adhere strictly to traffic regulations.
-The experiment results illustrate that our proposed cooperative policy can mitigate potential traffic slowdowns without compromising safety.
+Active traffic management with autonomous vehicles offers the potential for reduced congestion and improved traffic flow.
+However, developing effective algorithms for real-world scenarios requires overcoming challenges related to infinite-horizon traffic flow and partial observability.
+To address these issues and further decentralize traffic management, we propose an asymmetric actor-critic model that learns decentralized cooperative driving policies for autonomous vehicles using single-agent reinforcement learning.
+By employing attention neural networks with masking, our approach efficiently manages real-world traffic dynamics and partial observability, eliminating the need for predefined agents or agent-specific experience buffers in multi-agent reinforcement learning.
+Extensive evaluations across various traffic scenarios demonstrate our method's significant potential in improving traffic flow at critical bottleneck points.
+Moreover, we address the challenges posed by conservative autonomous vehicle driving behaviors that adhere strictly to traffic rules, showing that our cooperative policy effectively alleviates potential slowdowns without compromising safety.